-Recently I participated in a healthy living workshop for The Daniel Plan, manning the smoothie table and answering questions about smoothies and healthy eating.
-One common thing people said was, “I want to eat healthy and eat more vegetables, but I just don’t like them.”
+Recently I participated in a healthy living workshop for The Daniel Plan, manning the smoothie table and answering questions about healthy eating.
+One common thing people said was, "I want to eat healthy and eat more vegetables, but I just don't like them."
 Eating more vegetables is not just good for us, but seriously necessary to be healthy long term.
 Here are 10 tips for how to learn to love vegetables.

 Whenever someone tells me they don't like something, I ask how they have had it prepared.
 I often find that it is not the food in particular they don't like, but the way it was cooked.
 So often, vegetables are over-cooked.